Alaska Case Study

 Alaska’s spectacular environments with mountains and glaciers attract over 2 million tourists every year.
 In addition, cruises are popular, with 60% of summer tourists arriving this way.

 Adventure tourism is a growth industry in Alaska.

 Winter temperatures can drop below -30°C in the north of Alaska.
 This, along with limited sunlight in the winter, makes working outside very challenging.
 In addition, in the winter the sea freezes and roads become very dangerous.

 Buildings and Infrastructure

 Permafrost in Alaska creates considerable challenges for building and constructing infrastructure.
-Roads are built on raised gravel beds to reduce heat transfer which can thaw the permafrost.
+For example, roads are built on raised gravel beds to reduce heat transfer which can thaw the permafrost.

 Many domestic services such as freshwater and sanitation have to be provided above ground in insulated utilidors to minimise the risk of freezing pipes and thawing the permafrost.
-Runways are painted white to reflect the energy and reduce the transfer of heat from the sun.
+In addition, runways are painted white to reflect the energy and reduce heat transfer from the sun.

 Alaska is a very remote region, relying on transport such as planes and ships for access.
-Some roads depend on crossing frozen rivers in the winter, which is very dangerous.
-Locals rely on snowmobiles and 4x4s in the winter.
+In addition, some roads depend on crossing frozen rivers in the winter, which is very dangerous.
+As a result, locals rely on snowmobiles and 4x4s in the winter.

 Use the images below to explore related GeoTopics.